KnuckleB0ll/KnuckleB0ll/README.md

 - 👋 Hi, I’m Saksham Singh
-- 📖 Studying at MNNIT Allahabad
+- 📖 Studying Civil Engineering at MNNIT Allahabad
-- 👀 I’m interested in Software Development
-- 🌱 I’m currently learning Web Development Technologies, Data Structures and Algorithms, Object Oriented Programming and a lot more
 - 📫 How to reach me - Connect with me on LinkedIn www.linkedin.com/in/saksham-singh-8b61b6214

 <!---